robstoll/atrium/README.md

 I expected subject: () -> kotlin.Nothing        (readme.examples.MostExamplesSpec$1$6$1 <1234789>)
 ◆ ▶ thrown exception when called: java.lang.IllegalArgumentException
     ◾ ▶ message: null
-        ◾ to be an instance of type: String (kotlin.String) -- Class: java.lang.String
-          » to start with: "firstName"        <1234789>
+        ◾ not to equal: null but to be an instance of type: String (kotlin.String) -- Class: java.lang.String » to start with: "firstName"        <1234789>
 ```
 </ex-toThrow2>